Skip to content

 4. Nourishing basic needs is the highest form of celebrating life.

+Let us not fall into the trap of thinking more consumption will make our lives better.
 Fulfilling artificially created needs does not bring happiness and wastes resources.
-Especially in Western consumer societies, people don't even use what they buy.
+Especially in Western consumer societies, people don’t even use what they buy.
 For example in the USA, people wear on average only 20-30% of the clothes in their closet.
 Australians throw away an average of 312 kilograms of food per person a year, which is about 50 percent of their purchases.
-Don't fall into the trap of thinking more consumption will make your life better.

 Overconsumption only burdens us and distracts us from essentials.
 So let’s avoid excessive consumption as often as possible.
 This gives us the opportunity to really celebrate everything that we allow to be in our lives.
-Simplicity and Convenience are a healthy marriage.
+And celebrating life leads to true fulfillment.

 • Our Recommendation: Keep your life as simple as it feels convenient.